arvinsaafari/TodoList/README.md

-Here's a simple README file for your project that you can use on GitHub:

-markdown

 # Task Management App

 This is a simple React-based Task Management App that allows users to add tasks, mark them as done or undone, and delete tasks from the list.